chapstech/HTB_writeups/OSINT/Breach/Breach.md

 ** INSERT PROPERTIES IMAGE **

-I quickly went to cross reference this name in the previous data breach dump file and low and behold, Bianka Phelps was in it with the password
+I quickly went to cross reference this name in the previous data breach dump file and low and behold, Bianka Phelps was in it with the password "Love!July2018"
+So I tested this directly in the Key file but to no avail, it didn't work.
+I looked at the password again and realised that there was a month and a year inside it, maybe this company has a password rotation policy that forces employees to change their password every so often and Bianka chose to have a rules based on time in her password.
+Using this knowledge + the hypothesis that the key was created the same day as the job offer letter, I tried "Love!March2019" and POOF, IT WORKED!

-** INSERT PROPERTIES IMAGE **
+** INSERT PASSWORD IMAGE **

+Out came a key that seemed to be base64 encoded so I ran to my trusting conversion website (https://gchq.github.io/CyberChef/) and converted it into plain text from base64 and out came the real key which I submitted to HTB succesfully!

+(I won't post the key here, please try the challenge yourself, it's good practice)

+<h3>Takeaways</h3>